nachocab/nachocab.github.io/_posts/2013-09-07-writing-advice-for-scientists.md

 My appreciation for anyone who has ever written a research paper has skyrocketed during the past few weeks.
 I had to start writing my own article to realize how mind-numbingly hard it is.
 Sometimes I feel like words refuse to leave my brain unless I force them with a corkscrew.
 Other times I stumble over booby-trapped paragraphs that kill whatever train of thought I had going.

 Whenever I manage to write something coherent is because I take it one paragraph at a time, and when that doesn't work, one sentence at a time.
-This [article on scientific writing](http://www.americanscientist.org/issues/id.877,y.0,no.,content.true,page.1,css.print/issue.aspx) shares some of the most eye-opening insights I have ever read for crafting understandable sentences.
-I spent a couple of hours poring over it and distilled two main guidelines:
+In his [article on scientific writing](http://www.americanscientist.org/issues/id.877,y.0,no.,content.true,page.1,css.print/issue.aspx), George Gopen and Judith Swan share some of the most eye-opening insights I have ever read for crafting understandable sentences.
+I have spent a couple of hours poring over it and distilled it into two main guidelines:

 ## 1. Use strong verbs, and place them close to their subjects